SoftwareAG/c8y-docs/content/concepts/security-bundle/management.md

 To capture security-relevant events, Cumulocity IoT offers an [auditing interface](/reference/auditing).
 This interface enables applications and agents to write audit logs, which are persistently stored and cannot be externally modified after being written.
 Cumulocity IoT itself also writes own audit records related to login and device control operations.

-To receive security-related reports about Cumulocity IoT itself, interested parties can subscribe to the [Cumulocity security bulletin](https://cumulocity.zendesk.com/hc/en-us/sections/200381178-Security-bulletin).
-To report security incidents, please mail to security@cumulocity.com.
+To receive security-related reports about the Cumulocity IoT platform, interested parties with a maintenance contract can subscribe to Early Warnings in the [Knowledge Center of Software AG Empower](https://empower.softwareag.com/KnowledgeCenter/EarlyWarningsCriticalAlerts/default.aspx).
+To report security incidents, please contact [Software AG Global Support](https://empower.softwareag.com/ContactSupport/).